 1900 Florsheim introduces the Flor-Scope to its retail stores.
 In the early 1900s, it was common to use a fluoroscope to x-ray a customer's foot to ensure a proper fit.

-1908 Florsheim becomes a household name across the country thanks to a successful advertising campaign, and to word of mouth about the quality of the shoes.
+1908 Florsheim becomes a household name across the country thanks to a successful advertising campaign and a general knowledge of the brand.

-1917 Florsheim, famous for their durable construction, becomes one of the principal manufacturers and suppliers of boots to American soldiers fighting in World War I.
+1917 Florsheim becomes one of the principal manufacturers and suppliers of boots to American soldiers fighting in World War I.

-1926 Launching a new trend to appeal to an ever more style-conscious consumer, Florsheim introduces the nation's first square-toed shoe.
+1926 Florsheim launches a new trend to appeal to an ever more style-conscious consumer and the nation’s first square- toed shoe appears in magazines.

-1931 For ladies in search of the same level of quality and style they observed in Florsheim's men's shoes, Florsheim produces its first-ever line of women's shoes.
+1931 For ladies in search of the same level of quality they observed in Florsheim men's shoes, Florsheim produces its first-ever line of women's shoes.

 1933 From 1930 to 1933, Florsheim becomes the title sponsor of Florsheim Shoe Frolic, a radio show on NBC featuring bandleader Guy Lombardo.

-1935 Florsheim designs a line of custom golf shoes for the United States' Ryder Cup team, which played to a comfortable victory in the competition, held at Ridgewood Country Club in Ridgewood, New Jersey.
+1935 Florsheim designs a line of custom golf shoes for the United States' Ryder Cup team, who snagged a victory at the competition in Ridgewood, New Jersey.

-1941 America enters World War II and, eager to do their part, Florsheim begins producing shoes for our troops.
+1941 America enters World War II.
+Eager to do their part, Florsheim begins producing shoes for our troops.
 In fact, before long, half of all the shoes Florsheim makes go toward the war effort.

-1949 The Florsheim Shoe Company unveils a gleaming new, state-of-the-art factory in downtown Chicago.
+1949 The Florsheim Shoe Company unveils a gleaming, state-of-the-art factory in downtown Chicago.

-1958 Never afraid to challenge convention, Florsheim retail stores begin bringing shoes out of the back rooms and onto the store floor for customers to browse freely.
-This practice revolutionizes the way shoes are sold and the rest of the industry soon follows Florsheim's lead.
+1958 Florsheim retail stores revolutionize the industry by bringing shoes out of the back rooms and into stores for customers to browse freely.
+This novel practice soon becomes the norm in shoe stores all across the country.

-1959 Florsheim sponsors two major golf tournaments—the Bing Crosby Pebble Beach Classic, popularly known as the Crosby Clambake and the Thunderbird Invitational, which went on to become the Bob Hope Desert Classic.
+1959 Florsheim sponsors two major golf tournaments—the Bing Crosby Pebble Beach Classic, popularly known as the Crosby Clambake, and the Thunderbird Invitational, now known as the Bob Hope Desert Classic.

 1966 By 1966, a pair of Florsheim shoes is sold every 4 seconds.

-1979 The Riva slip-on dress shoe is introduced and becomes Florsheim's top selling shoe, a distinction that it has held ever since.
+1979 The Riva slip-on dress shoe is introduced and becomes Florsheim's top selling shoe.
+It is still one of our most popular styles today.

-1984 The Florsheim Express Shop is introduced to all Florsheim retail stores.
-The first of its kind in the world, this innovative computer kiosk allows customers to order any shoe from the entire Florsheim line, rather than rely on what the physical store has in stock.
+1984 The Florsheim Express Shop is introduced in all Florsheim retail stores.
+The first of its kind in the world, this innovative computer kiosk allows customers to order any shoe from the entire Florsheim line, rather than restricting sales to what is in stock.

 2002 In May of 2002, the Florsheim trademark returns to its roots when purchased by Weyco Group.
-Weyco Group, located in Glendale, Wisconsin, is currently the headquarters of Florsheim Shoes.
-The senior officers of the company are fifth generation Florsheim and proud to carry on the family tradition.
+The senior officers of the company are fifth generation Florsheim and proud to carry on the family tradition that Milton started.
 They are committed to creating shoes that embrace Florsheim's heritage of quality, craftsmanship and timeless styling.

-2010 Florsheim introduces two new additions to its portfolio of shoe lines.
-Florsheim by Duckie Brown, a partnership between Florsheim and the fashion-forward menswear designer, and Florsheim Limited, a premium collection that features modern reinterpretations of timeless classics.
+2010 Florsheim introduces Florsheim by Duckie Brown, a partnership between Florsheim and the fashion-forward menswear designer, and Florsheim Limited, a premium collection that features modern reinterpretations of timeless classics.